 - Ex-officio members: The Dean of Students or his/her designee shall serve as an ex-officio, non-voting member.

-- Student members: One undergraduate student appointed by the Student Government Association, one graduate student appointed by the Graduate Student Council, shall serve on the committee.
+- Student members: One undergraduate student appointed by the Student Government Association and one graduate student appointed by the Graduate Student Council, shall serve on the committee.

 - Voting privileges: Faculty and student members may vote.